Electrician Schools: FAQs and Answers

 What does an electrician do?

 From wiring new homes for lighting to servicing manufacturing equipment, electricians bring power to the people.
-Many electricians choose to work in either maintenance, or installation and construction, but can often work in both areas.
-Those on the construction side can be responsible for running wire through new homes or business, and adding outlets, circuit breakers, and transformers in order to power lights and appliances.
-On the maintenance and testing side of the occupation, electricians perform service and repairs to existing electrical systems.
+Many electricians choose to work in either maintenance or installation and construction, but they can often work in both areas.
+Electricians who work in construction can be responsible for running wire through new buildings and adding outlets, circuit breakers, and transformers.
+On the occupation's maintenance and testing side, electricians perform service and repairs to existing electrical systems.
 They can also fix motors, transformers, or generators.
-In addition, electricians can replace aging wiring systems so they meet modern codes and safety standards.
+Electricians can also replace aging wiring systems, so they meet modern codes and safety standards.

 Where can I learn how to become an electrician?

 Browse this listing of electrician schools to learn more about entering this skilled trade.
-Here, you can find out about program options, and request more information from schools that interest you.
+Here, you can find out about training programs and request more information from schools that interest you.